amidaware/trmm-docs/docs/install_agent.md

 Do not install meshcentral agent during tactical agent install.
 Note: take control, remote terminal and file browser will not work.

-You can get full commandline options from (`--help`)
+You can get full command line options from (`--help`).

 ## Scripting Agent Installation

-If you want to deploy the TRMM agent using AD, intune, mesh, teamviewer, Group Policy GPO etc this is a sample CMD script for deploying Tactical.
+If you want to deploy the TRMM agent using AD, Intune, Mesh, TeamViewer, Group Policy GPO, etc this is a sample CMD script for deploying Tactical.

 !!!note
-    You will need to replace `deployment url` with your custom deployment URL
+    You will need to replace `deployment url` with your custom deployment URL:

 ```bat
 @echo off